 Demand Reduction Schemes

-A typical Demand Reduction scheme will run through the Winter at teatime as this is when the peak demand occurs.
+A typical Demand Reduction scheme will run through the Winter, covering teatime, as this is when the peak demand occurs.
 Customers will be asked to reduce demand at certain times via a text or app message.
 By reducing the peak demand, a number of savings can be made:

 1. Avoid high half hourly electricity prices.